dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/03-upgrading-to-dbt-utils-v1.0.md

 :::caution Warning to package maintainers

-You can not assume one behavior or the other, as each project can customise their behavior.
+You can not assume one behavior or the other, as each project can customize its behavior.

 :::